Aravind-Jalda/interview-prep/Azure/Azure-Scenario-q&a.md

 ---

 ## 1. Your application hosted on Azure is down.
-What will you check?..
+What will you check?

 - VM/App Service status
 - NSG rules